aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

-Now that we went over the CDF of the Irwin-Wall distribution, we can proceed to derive a formulae for $m(x)$.
+Now that we went over the CDF of the Irwin-Wall distribution, we can proceed to derive a formula for $m(x)$.

 ## Mathematical derivation of $m(x)$